tinf15b4-kino/kino-web/documents/UC/UC_ManageFavorites.md

 ### 4. Preconditions
 #### 4.1 Register
-To use the manage favorites function you have to create an account with the smartCinema web application.
+To use the manage favorites function you have to create an account for the smartCinema web application.
 Since you are registerd and logged-in in your account, it is possible to mark cinemas as a favorite and get the possiblity, to view and manage all of them in a special tab.